Terminating an Overfunded Pension Plan? Who Gets the Excess?

 March 28, 2024

-If a single employer overfunded pension plan is terminating and its participants and beneficiaries are on track to receive full benefits, the plan sponsor will likely ask if the excess is theirs.
-In other words, will the surplus revert to the plan sponsor?
+If a single employer overfunded pension plan is terminating and its participants and beneficiaries are on track to receive full benefits, the employer will likely ask if the excess is theirs.
+In other words, will the surplus revert to the employer?
 The answer is maybe.

-To determine how excess plan funds can be exhausted, which may include a reversion to the plan sponsor, there are seven possibilities to consider.
-As always, the place to start with any retirement plan issue is to answer the question: what does the plan say?
+To determine how excess pension plan funds can be exhausted, which may include a reversion to the employer, there are numerous possibilities to consider.
+The most popular possibilities are discussed below.
+However, each plan is different.
+USI Consulting Group’s (USICG’s) defined benefits experts will work with you to understand your unique situation and help you navigate your options before making decisions that impact your balance sheet.
+As always, the place to start with any retirement plan issue is to answer the question: What does the plan say?

 An example of a contribution mistake may be an actuarial calculation error.
 In a 2014 Private Letter Ruling, the IRS considered a surplus reversion when a terminating single-employer plan purchased an annuity contract.
 The excess assets were created when the purchase price selected to fully fund plan benefits actually came in at a lower price than estimated.
 Using reasonable actuarial assumptions, the plan’s actuary had advised the employer to contribute a higher amount than was ultimately calculated as necessary by the insurance company.
 In this case, the IRS permitted the return of the mistaken excess contribution.